-- Multi-Disciplinary Approach — A comprehensive approach to thwart insider threats should go beyond an organization’s IT security apparatus and include other business functions, including governance personnel and committees, and the internal audit, compliance and risk management departments, to name a few.
+- Multi-Disciplinary Approach — A comprehensive approach to thwart insider threats should go beyond an organisation’s IT security apparatus and include other business functions, including governance personnel and committees, and the internal audit, compliance and risk management departments, to name a few.

-Organizations interested in refining or strengthening their insider threat programs should first review the appropriateness and effectiveness of what is in place today and determine how well the program aligns with standards for an insider threat program.
+Organisations interested in refining or strengthening their insider threat programs should first review the appropriateness and effectiveness of what is in place today and determine how well the program aligns with standards for an insider threat program.
 How effectively does the program detect, deter and respond to malicious insiders versus those that are simply negligent or mistake prone?
 Is the current program the right fit for the company’s budget, size, culture and industry?
 How appropriate are the current insider threat mitigation strategies for remote working or cloud-first infrastructure environments?
 How would efforts to close identified gaps affect culture or other intangibles?
 A good source of information on standards is the Common Sense Guide to Mitigating Insider Threats, a treatise on the subject published by Carnegie Mellon University’s CERT Insider Threat Center.
-Once areas that need improvement have been determined, organizations should update and refine their insider threat programs to close any identified gaps in a manner consistent with the organization’s risk tolerance and culture.
+Once areas that need improvement have been determined, organisations should update and refine their insider threat programs to close any identified gaps in a manner consistent with the organisation’s risk tolerance and culture.

 How Protiviti can help

 - Do we know what we need to protect (e.g., the data and information systems assets that are most important — the “crown jewels”), and where those assets are located?
 Are we properly caring for them?
 How do we know?
 Who are we protecting them from, and are our defenses working as intended?
-Whom should we permit access, and how can we tell the difference between authorized users and inside threat actors?
+Whom should we permit access, and how can we tell the difference between authorised users and inside threat actors?
 How will we know if things are not working as we planned?

-- Are we able to recognize a new insider threat to our environment and detect likely attack techniques on a timely basis?
+- Are we able to recognise a new insider threat to our environment and detect likely attack techniques on a timely basis?
 Are we able to align our protection measures to meet the threat?

 - If or when incidents occur, are we ready to respond appropriately?
 Can we manage those incidents and keep them from happening again?

-Protiviti provides a wide variety of security and privacy assessment, architecture, transformation, and management services to help organizations identify and address security and privacy exposures (e.g., misappropriate use of data by authorized users, theft or loss of critical data, threats from external attackers, loss of revenue or reputation impairment) before they become problems.
+Protiviti provides a wide variety of security and privacy assessment, architecture, transformation, and management services to help organisations identify and address security and privacy exposures (e.g., misappropriate use of data by authorised users, theft or loss of critical data, threats from external attackers, loss of revenue or reputation impairment) before they become problems.
 Working with companies in all industries, we evaluate the maturity of their insider threat security programs and the efficacy of their controls — and help them design and build improvements when needed.
 We have a demonstrated track record of helping companies react to security incidents, establish proactive security programs, deal with identity and access management, and handle industry-specific data security and privacy issues.
 Our experience and dedication to developing world-class incident responses have resulted in deep expertise in security strategies, response execution, forensic analysis and response plan development.